toseef-ahmd/store-frontend/README.md

 ## Usage Guide
 When you run the application for the first time, there will be no products displayed since the database is empty.
 Click on **+ Dump Products** link in Application Navbar.
 This will create some products in the database.
 After that, you should be able to see the products list.
+Following are some of the steps to use application.

          1. Select a product to see product details.

          2. Select Quantity and Add to Cart.